eu-digital-green-certificates/dgc-gateway/README.md

 ## About

-This repository contains the source code of the EU Digital COVID Certificate Gateway (DGCG).
+This repository contains the source code of the DDCC Gateway.

 DGCG is used to share validation and verification information across all national backend servers.
 By using DGCG, backend-to-backend integration is facilitated, and countries can onboard incrementally, while the national backends